IronLanguages/ironpython3/README.md

 ## Build
 See the [building document](Documentation/building.md)

-Since the main development is on Windows, bugs on other platforms may inadvertantly be introduced - please report them!
+Since the main development is on Windows, bugs on other platforms may inadvertently be introduced - please report them!

 ## Supported Platforms
 IronPython 3 targets .NET Framework 4.6, .NET Core 2.1/3.1 and .NET 5.0.
 The support for .NET Core and .NET 5 will follow the lifecycle defined on [.NET Core and .NET 5 Support Policy](https://dotnet.microsoft.com/platform/support/policy/dotnet-core).